Who are the Institutional Holders in GitLab Inc. (GTLB)?

 GitLab Inc. (GTLB) Insider Activity

-GitLab Inc. disclosed in a document filed with the SEC on Jan 26 that Brown Dale R (Principal Accounting Officer) sold a total of 2,680 shares of the company’s common stock.
-The trade occurred on Jan 26 and was made at $50.00 per share for $0.13 million.
-Following the transaction, the insider now directly holds 16265.0 shares of the GTLB stock.
+GitLab Inc. disclosed in a document filed with the SEC on Mar 01 that McBride Michael Eugene (Chief Revenue Officer) sold a total of 1,600 shares of the company’s common stock.
+The trade occurred on Mar 01 and was made at $45.07 per share for $72118.0.
+Following the transaction, the insider now directly holds 0.86 million shares of the GTLB stock.